masofurrye said: if i may ask, how many bit coins do you plan on making?

 Will be available soon on http://bronycoin.com

-Anonymous asked: It's been a few months.
+Anonymous said: It's been a few months.
 Will there be a second run if any?

-Anonymous asked: Where would I be able to find out more information about the Bits?
+Anonymous said: Where would I be able to find out more information about the Bits?

 Hi, I’m very sorry for the lateness of this reply.
 I work in video games and I don’t get much time to myself anymore :\